-Forrest: So, as crazy it might seem, there are actually people who oppose this policy, this proposed change to electrify the fairy system.
+There are actually people who oppose this policy, this proposed change to electrify the fairy system.
 Mostly, I think, because it comes from Jay Inslee and people see him as an environmentalist and for some people that’s a bad thing.
 They equate the word “environmentalist” to liberal, or tree hugger, or nutcase.
 And they automatically close their ears to his ideas.
 Honestly, I find it particularly hard to talk to people who oppose the electric ferry project or who oppose other policies in this state that are meant for the long-term benefit of the environment.

 Katharine: That’s a good reminder that the same approach doesn’t work with everyone and sometimes we just aren’t the right person to have that conversation.
 Honestly, with your last name, for some people that might be it—the door might be closed.

 I live in Texas and in my book I mention how I was talking to a group of farmers a couple of years ago.
 I was explaining how what we’re seeing today is not a natural cycle, it’s a long-term trend; it’s getting warmer, it’s getting drier, and it’s being caused by us.
 And at the end of it, one very honest farmer came up to me and he said, “You know, everything that you say makes sense and I would like to agree with you.
 But if I agree with you, I have to agree with Al Gore, and I could never do that.”
 He was very honest about the fact that his identity was so tied to his politics that he literally could not accept facts that his mind acknowledged were true because of where his heart was.